 Private company training is ideal for companies that would like the training delivered to their company only or would like to customize the curriculum.
 They must have ten or more employees that wish to participate in the program.
-Programs can be held virtually, at Bellrock, or at client facilities.
+Programs can be delivered over Zoom, at Bellrock facilities, or client offices.

 If this sounds like something you might be interested in, call 604-345-0424 or email [email protected].